pyro2927/blitzcrank/README.md

 ### Overdrive
 ![Blitz](./img/Overdrive.jpg)

 Overdrive is best suited for cron jobs and automated scheduling.
-It copies down any TV shows that matchan existing folder, and any movies that are verified via [IMDB](http://www.imdb.com/).
+It copies down any TV shows that match an existing folder, and any movies that are verified via [IMDB](http://www.imdb.com/).

 ## Contributing